Learn how to make a cedar wood pallet succulent planter to display on your front porch, garden, or back patio!

 DIY Cedar Pallet Succulent Planter

-Plant your succulents as you please, making sure that anything that will grow to hang down is on at the bottom so it doesn’t cover other plants.
+Plant your succulents as you please, ensuring that anything that will grow to hang down is on at the bottom so it doesn’t cover other plants.

-I purchased bigger plants and split them up and spread them around my planter to get the most bang for the buck!
+I purchased bigger plants, split them up, and spread them around my planter to get the most bang for the buck!

 DIY Cedar Pallet Succulent Planter

 When you tilt your planter up for the first time, you may need to dust away from the soil that wants to fall out.
-Over time it will become more compacted and be less likely to fall out.
-Plus the plants will expand to take up space, also helping to keep the soil where it belongs.
+Over time, it will become more compact and less likely to fall out.
+Plus the plants will expand to take up space, helping keep the soil where it belongs.

 DIY Cedar Pallet Succulent Planter

-This planter is currently sitting on the front porch, but with a few days of storms ahead, it will be moved to hang on a porch wall where it will not get over-watered accidentally.
-Just know that this sucker is HEAVY with all of that soil in there so you’ll need to really do a good job hanging it!
+This planter is sitting on the front porch, but with a few days of storms ahead, it will be moved to hang on a porch wall where it will not get over-watered accidentally.
+Just know that this sucker is HEAVY with all of that soil in there, so you’ll need to do a good job hanging it!

 DIY Cedar Pallet Succulent Planter

-I’ll try to remember ad post an update when this beauty fills out a bit, but all in all, this was a very low budget/high impact type of project!
-And if you’re not one for power tools, you can ask the fellas at just about any big box hardware store to cut your pieces for you so you just have to build it out!
+I’ll try to remember and post an update when this beauty fills out a bit, but all in all, this was a very low-budget/high-impact type of project!
+And if you’re not one for power tools, you can ask the fellas at just about any big box hardware store to cut your pieces for you, so you just have to build it out!

 What do you think?
 Are you aching for a cedar pallet succulent planter now?
 Will it drive potential buyers wild?!?